MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupdiinstallclassexw.md

 If this flag is set, files are not copied just queued.

 For more information about the <b>SetupInstallFromInfSection</b> function, see the Microsoft Windows SDK documentation.

-##### - Flags.DI_NOBROWSE

-Set this flag to disable browsing if a copy operation cannot find a specified file.
-If the caller supplies a file queue, this flag is ignored.

-##### - Flags.DI_FORCECOPY

-Set this flag to always copy files, even if they are already present on the user's computer.
-If the caller supplies a file queue, this flag is ignored.

 ##### - Flags.DI_QUIETINSTALL